 The first thing to keep in mind is that nothing will grow until the soil is sufficiently warm.
 For this reason, it's best to construct your low tunnel a few weeks before you plan on using it (or put it up in the fall, so it's already in place when you want to grow early season crops.)

 Most cool-season vegetable seeds, such as lettuce and spinach, need the soil temperature to be around 40 F for germination.
 You can purchase a soil thermometer, but if you have a meat thermometer in your kitchen, that will work well, too.
-Simply stick the thermometer about two inches into the soil to determine whether it's warm enough or not.
+Simply stick the thermometer about 2 inches into the soil to determine whether it's warm enough or not.

 Keeping Low Tunnels Warm